Donmark2k/GD_summit/README.md

 ### Tech Stack <a name="tech-stack"></a>

-Stylelint was used to check errors in style.css Webhint was used to check errors in index.html
+- Stylelint was used to check errors in style.css.
+- Webhint was used to check errors in index.html.
-Eslint was used to check for errors in menu.js
+- Eslint was used to check for errors in menu.js.
 <details>
   <summary>Client</summary>
   <ul>